You are logged in as

 Read more about the Learning Support Programme here.

-In the Secondary School, the Years 9 and 10 ACEE programmes operate as an option subject.
+In the Secondary School, the ACEE programmes operate as an option subject.
 Where possible, students who are identified as academically gifted and/or talented are formally invited into the programme.
 Students can also self-select this programme.
-Although there is no timetabled ACEE class in Years 11–13, students are monitored and provided opportunities to deepen their learning and experiences.
+ACEE students are provided opportunities to deepen their learning and experiences.

 Overarching Statement